automl/neps/docs/reference/evaluate_pipeline.md

 * Compatible with Successive‑Halving/ASHA — NePS just waits for `report.yaml`.

 ### 3.4 Common pitfalls

-* when using async approach, one worker, may create as many trials as possible, of course that in `Slurm` or other workload managers it's impossible to overload the system because of limitations set for each user, but if you want to control resources used for optimization, it's crucial to set `max_evaluations_per_run` when calling `neps.run`.
+* When using async approach, one worker, may create as many trials as possible, of course that in `Slurm` or other workload managers it's impossible to overload the system because of limitations set for each user, but if you want to control resources used for optimization, it's crucial to set `max_evaluations_per_run` when calling `neps.run`.
----

 ## 4  Extra injected arguments